Loops with exponent three in all isotopes: Steiner quasigroups

-In every example of a van Rees loop described in \S\ref{s:constructions}, the Steiner quasigroup $(Q,\ast)$ associated to a van Rees loop $Q$ is itself a van Rees quasigroup.
+Further, it follows that in all cases we have seen, the Steiner quasigroups associated to a van Rees loop are themselves van Rees quasigroups.
 Nevertheless, we have not been able to resolve the following.